 View courses in

-This course is designed to provide an orientation to freshmen about the college experience.
-Expectations, guidelines and resources will be made available to aid freshmen in making informed decisions about the quality of their education while clarifying and enhancing the students' experiences with the Boston University community.
-Interaction with faculty advisors and peer mentors is provided.
+This course is designed to facilitate successful integration into Sargent College for first-year students.
+Resources and guidelines will be made available to aid first-year students in making informed academic decisions while clarifying and enhancing the students' experiences with the Boston University community.
+Interaction with faculty and student leaders is provided.

 SAR HP 252: Health and Disability Across the Lifespan

-Overview of healthy development across the lifespan followed by an examination of common conditions that typically begin in certain stages.
+Overview of health development across the lifespan followed by an examination of common conditions that typically begin in certain stages.
 Each condition will be examined for its individual, group and systemic impacts.
+Effective Fall 2019, this course fulfills a single unit in the following BU Hub area: Writing-Intensive Course.

 SAR HP 345: Introduction to Sports Medicine

-Intended for students interested in sports, coaching, medicine and exercise, this course provides an introduction to prevention of injury and illness, basic exercise principles and first aid for an active population.
+Intended for students interested in sports, coaching, medicine and exercise, this course provides an introduction to prevention of injury and illness, basic exercise principles, and first aid for an active population.
+This course will require students to create a digital info graphic or video disseminating health care or sports medicine information to a specific target audience.
+Effective Fall 2018, this course fulfills a single unit in the following BU Hub area: Digital/Multimedia Expression.

 SAR HP 353: Organization and Delivery of Health Care in the U.S.